na-na-hi/renget/archive/llst-2022-new.md

 - Ideal links updated
 - Added Nijigasaki Fanmeet concert link
 - new seiyuu info format rework is now a go

-==2022-4-23==
-- maintainer updated.
-I killed the other one. :darktrollface:
-- Nijigasaki April Fanmeet links are now up/being posted

 ***
 ##Table of Contents
 [TOC]